luin/luin/README.md

-## Hi there, I'm Zihua 👋
+## Hey there, I'm Zihua 👋

-I'm passionate about creating tools for developers to make their work more enjoyable.
+I'm super passionate about creating tools that make life easier and more fun for developers like you.

-Currently, I am focusing on WYSIWYG editor frameworks and related distributed data structures.
+Right now, I'm all about WYSIWYG editor frameworks and related distributed data structures.
 I am primarily maintaining the Quill editor, including [Quill](https://github.com/quilljs/quill), [Parchment](https://github.com/quilljs/parchment), and [Delta](https://github.com/quilljs/delta).

 I created [ioredis](https://github.com/redis/ioredis), one of the most popular clients for Redis.
-It has now been adopted by the official Redis team.
+It was acquired by Redis Ltd. in 2023.

-In addition to that, I occasionally develop macOS and iOS apps.
+Besides all that, I also dabble in making macOS and iOS apps.
 [Medis](https://github.com/luin/medis) is a delightful and popular Redis GUI tool I developed.
 The first version was developed with Electron and has now been rewritten in Swift.

-Feel free to explore my repositories and reach out if you have any questions!
+Feel free to explore my repositories and hit me up if you've got any questions or just want to chat!
+I'm here for you.